graphile-contrib/postgraphile-plugin-connection-filter/README.md

 # postgraphile-plugin-connection-filter
 This plugin adds a `filter` argument to Connection types in PostGraphile v4.

-> **Note:** This plugin targets the alpha release of PostGraphile v4.
-Because of possible API changes, releases of this plugin are pinned to specific alpha versions of PostGraphile.
+> **Note:** This plugin targets the beta release of PostGraphile v4.
 See the Compatibility table below for details.

-> **Warning:** Use of this plugin (particularly with the default options) may (and most likely will) make it **astoundingly trivial** for a malicious actor (or a well-intentioned application that generates complex GraphQL queries) to overwhelm your database with expensive queries.
+> **Warning:** Use of this plugin (particularly with the default options) may make it **astoundingly trivial** for a malicious actor (or a well-intentioned application that generates complex GraphQL queries) to overwhelm your database with expensive queries.
 See the Performance and Security section for details.

 ## Compatibility